redux-saga/redux-saga/docs/advanced/UsingRunSaga.md

 const myIO = {
   subscribe: ..., // this will be used to resolve take Effects
-  dispatch: ...,  // this will be used to resolvce put Effects
+  dispatch: ...,  // this will be used to resolve put Effects
   getState: ...,  // this will be used to resolve select Effects }